harshcds1212/vectra/README.md

 i.
 Go to Microsoft Sentinel -> Data Connectors

 ii.
-Click on the Vectra Data Connector, and the connector page will open.
+Click on the Vectra XDR Data Connector, and the connector page will open.

 iii.
 Click on the blue `Deploy to Azure` button.